iccir919/100-days-of-code/log.md

 **Today's Progress**: Reading through Chapter 10: Modules of Eloquent JavaScript

 **Thoughts:** Modules have always been this magical part of JavaScript for me.
-Like in one sense, they seem like a really simple thing since they are snippets of code that can be exported and then imported into other code.
+Like in one sense, they seem like a really simple thing since they are just snippets of code that can be exported from one file and then imported into another.
 The complicated part is understanding what is going on behind the scenes.
 I appreciated how this chapter went over (a maybe simplified version of) the require function.
-I would like to make a blog post in the future describing this for others (and myself).
+I would like to make a blog post in the future how the require function operates for others (and myself).
 On a seemingly unrelated note (but I promise it has a point), today at work I attended a workshop on growing my career.
 I realized something that I want to do is help improve our internal documentation.
-However, I do not have much exerperience with writing stuff like it, so I can start now with making a blog.
+However, I do not have much exerperience with writing stuff like it, so I can start with making a blog.

 **Links to work:**
 - [Eloquent JavaScript](https://eloquentjavascript.net)